 The Right Choice Now.
 The Right Choice Tomorrow

 Today’s families are navigating new realities and envisioning new futures with a deep focus on the safety, health and well-being of their most vulnerable members.
 But here’s a bit of good news: Meridian Senior Living communities are safer than ever.

 In March of 2020, we took swift action to address the COVID-19 pandemic and protect our residents, team members and communities from the spread of the virus.
 We implemented new policies and procedures, increased staff training and education — and we didn’t stop there.
-Screening and testing are now our safety best practices.
+Screening, testing, and vaccinations are now our safety best practices.
 Our communities also adhere to all relevant guidelines from the Centers for Disease Control (CDC) as well as local and state Department of Health guidelines.